 These are the two sources of evil thoughts that feed sinful desires, "which war against your soul" (1 Pet.
 2:11).
 [Remember, the mind is the battlefield and our battle is against sinful desires.]
 From the body of the New Testament, it is our own personal choice to ponder certain thoughts.
 It is up to us to control the thoughts that we allow to come to rest in our mind.
 We will all do well to accept Paul's advice:"And set your minds and keep them set on what is above -- the higher things -- not on the things that are on the earth" (Col. 3:2, Amplified Bible).

-What Will We Become?Would anyone doubt the poisonous effects that harbored thoughts feeding unforgiveness, anger, hatred, revenge, envy, jealousy, greed, dishonesty, lust, etc. have towards our relationship with God and man?
+Your Thought Life Affects What You Will BecomeWould anyone doubt the poisonous effects that harbored thoughts feeding unforgiveness, anger, hatred, revenge, envy, jealousy, greed, dishonesty, lust, etc. have towards our relationship with God and man?
 How is it possible for a bitter root to grow up (in a heart that was once pure) "to cause trouble and defile many," Heb.
 12:15?
 It all begins with the seed of an evil thought!
 Thoughts have great potential for good or evil, but only when pondered.
 If we allow "evil thoughts" to come to rest in our minds and meditate on the pleasures of such, we will certainly be on the road to destruction!
 Jesus once asked the question: "Why do you entertain evil thoughts in your hearts?"
 (Mt.
 9:4).
 The Greek shows that it was the pondered thoughts that Jesus referred to.
 Also, please notice the inference that it is our choice to entertain them or not to entertain them.

 Lot's wife made the serious and fatal mistake of choosing to ponder thoughts in her heart of her past life in Sodom, even after her deliverance.
 That led to her own destruction!
 See Gen. 19:16-26.
 When Jesus gave the command to "Remember Lot's wife" (Lk.
 17:32), he was citing her as an example of one who tried to keep her life and lost it, v.
 33. He knew that if we chose to obey him and pondered thoughts of her folly, it would benefit us just as her pondered thoughts led to her downfall!
 Our pondered thoughts will build us up or tear us down spiritually.